-Approximately 7 million tonnes per annum of coal is mined from the Clarence-Moreton and Surat Basins in southern Queensland and hauled via the WMRS (approximately 650 kilometres) for export through the Port of Brisbane.
-In addition to coal transport, the WMRS is used by passenger trains and freight trains, which haul grain, molasses, livestock and other products.
+Up to 10 million tonnes per annum of coal can be extracted from the Clarence-Moreton and Surat Basins in southern Queensland.
+Coal extracted is then hauled via the WMRS (approximately 650 kilometres return) for export through the Port of Brisbane.
+In addition to coal transport, the WMRS is used by passenger trains and freight trains, which haul grain and livestock.

 In late 2012 and into 2013, communities along the WMRS raised concern with the Queensland Government that coal dust generated from uncovered rail wagons transporting product coal to the Port of Brisbane was a nuisance, particularly for neighboring residences.
 In response this concern, the Supply Chain, in collaboration with the Government, took action to understand the sources and impacts of coal dust through air quality monitoring and implement additional mitigation and management measures.

-Good science is essential to establish an accurate picture of air quality and coal dust deposition levels along the WMRS.
-As such, QRC, on behalf of the Supply Chain, commissioned the Queensland Department of Science, Information Technology and Innovation (DSITI) to conduct independent baseline air quality monitoring along the Rail System in quarter two, 2013.
-Monitoring focused on acquiring data, including PM10, PM2.5, and dust deposition, to assess both health and nuisance impacts in the community and to identify the contribution of coal dust to total deposited dust levels.
+Scientific evidence is essential to establish an accurate picture of air quality and coal dust deposition levels along the WMRS.
+QRC, on behalf of the Supply Chain, commissioned the Queensland Department of Science, Information Technology and Innovation (DSITI) (now integrated as the Department of Environment and Science) to conduct independent baseline air quality monitoring along the WMRS between March and May 2013.
+Monitoring focused on acquiring data, including TSP, PM10, PM2.5, and dust deposition, to assess both health and nuisance impacts on the community and to identify the contribution of coal dust to total deposited dust levels.
 The Department’s analysis was later validated through a peer review process.

-DSITI reported that rail transport emissions, including coal haulage, was compliant with air quality criteria for PM10 and PM2.5 along the WMRS.
+DSITI reported that rail transport emissions, including coal haulage, was compliant with air quality criteria for TSP, PM10, PM2.5, and dust deposition along the WMRS.
 Coal dust made up a minor fraction of total deposited dust levels with soil or rock dust being the major contributor.